Born Readers, LLC:

 What Is Born Readers?

 Born Readers is a community-wide initiative that promotes literacy from birth through age five.
-Grounded in decades of research and fueled by a passion for early learning, our mission is clear: help families raise children who love books before they ever learn to read.
+Our mission: help families raise children who love books before they ever learn to read.

 Parents as First Teachers